Compiled for Speed

 import Math::Sin;

-// Import multiple specific items from a module
+// Import multiple specific items from a package

 import Math::{ Sin, Cos };

-// Import specific item from a module with an alias
+// Import specific item from a package with an alias

 import Math::Cos as Cosine;Subscribe on X, Bluesky, Mastodon, or Telegram to get early updates, dev logs, and sneak peeks.
 Join the conversation on Discord, GitHub Discussions, or Reddit.
 We’d love to hear from you!
 Not sure where to ask your question or how to get involved?
 Our community team is here to give you the right answer and help you get started at [email protected].